FAQs: What Is A Notice of Intent to Revoke?

 If you receive a NOIR, you typically have 30 days to respond to the government.
 You should immediately take your notice to a skilled immigration attorney, along with any additional documents, applications and evidence for your immigration petitions.
 This is not the end of your immigration case, and a skilled immigration attorney can help you submit the requested information and help you get the best possible outcome for your revocation case.

-Contact an Illinois Notice Of Intent To Revoke Lawyer For Help
+Contact an Illinois Notice of Intent to Revoke Attorney for Help

 Having an experienced immigration attorney review your NOIR and help you prepare a strong response package to USCIS is your best chance to get a good outcome on your immigration application.
 We can schedule a Notice Of Intent To Revoke evaluation or attorney consultation to help you.
 Contact Godoy Law Office, our skilled immigration lawyers in Chicago, Lombard and Oak Brook can answer any questions about immigration and guide you through every step of the process.